saltyorg/docs/docs/reference/rclone-manual.md

       2. It helps these scripts unambiguously identify things that they have created.

+### Step 6:
-6. generate some service accounts
+Generate some service accounts

     [Instructions here](google-service-accounts.md)

+### Step 7:
-7. Create some Shared Drives and related infrastructure
+Create some Shared Drives and related infrastructure

     [Instructions here](google-shared-drives.md)

+### Step 8:
-8. Verify that the union remote shows you the expected contents:
+Verify that the union remote shows you the expected contents:

     ```
     rclone tree google:/